openziti/ziti-doc/docfx_project/ziti/services/overview.md

 ## Service Name
 Ziti services must have names that are unique to their Ziti installation.
 Service names are how clients address services in order to consume them.
 Services which are provided by applications with Ziti embedded also use the service name to indicate which service is being provided.

 Services defined on a Ziti Network have an almost limitless "namespace" available for identifying services.
-A Ziti service is be defined by a name and this name is registered with the Ziti Controller.
+A Ziti service is to be defined by a name and this name is registered with the Ziti Controller.
 Once declared, services can then be addressed directly by name from Ziti-aware clients.
 This means there are effecitvely a **limitless** number names available with no need for global DNS registration.
 The names assigned are unique to a Ziti Network and the application developer has total control over service names.

 ## Service Termination
 In Ziti, service termination refers to how a network traffic going over Ziti reaches the application (or application cluster) which is actually providing a service.
 There are a few basic ways in which a service can be terminated at an application.